lepennec/ggwordcloud/cran-comments.md

 0 errors | 0 warnings | 0 notes

 * This is a new release fixing in particular the non latin annotations in the examples
-* Note: Some UTF8 encoded strings are present but only in the examples.
+* Note: Some UTF8 encoded strings are present but only in some datasets used only in the vignette.